bencline1/Allpix_GaAs/doc/usermanual/faq.md

     to filter primary particles and create position-resolved graphs.

 How do I access data stored in a file produced with the ROOTObjectWriter from an analysis script?
-:   Allpix² uses ROOT trees to directly store the relevant objects as
+:   Allpix² uses ROOT trees to directly store the relevant C++ objects as
     binary data in the file.
 This retains all information present during the simulation run, including relations between different objects such as assignment of Monte Carlo particles.
-In order to read such a data file in an analysis script, the relevant library as well as its header have to be loaded.
+In order to read such a data file in an analysis script, the relevant C++ library as well as its header have to be loaded.

     In ROOT this can be done interactively by loading a data file, the